firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smart-bms-integration-handbook.md

    - When rebuilding tired MH1 packs, log per-parallel rest voltage before landing the harness so the new BMS isn’t blamed for sag that predates the swap.【F:knowledge/notes/input_part005_review.md†L420-L422】
 3. **Keep both FET banks enabled for regen tests.** Builders traced repeated ESC deaths to disabled charge FETs on JK smart boards—regen had nowhere to dump energy.[^4]
    *Tip:* ANT’s companion app is live on Apple’s App Store, so iPhone-based teams can configure boards without sideloading tools before sealing the deck.【F:knowledge/notes/input_part010_review.md†L182-L183】
+   *Reminder:* If a smart BMS was shut down over BLE, tapping it with a charger wakes the board—never “test” with an 84 V charger on 42 V/54.6 V packs or you risk blowing the BMS outright.【F:knowledge/notes/input_part006_review.md†L140-L140】
 4. **Stage first rides with logging.** Riders lost Spintend and Makerbase controllers the moment a BMS tripped under load; gather current and voltage traces to verify the protection stays latched through braking and launches.[^6]
 5. **Load-test bargain externals before trusting telemetry.** Denis’ workshop found “13 Ah” packs sagging instantly, leaving the internal battery carrying the ride—bench suspect modules alone before wiring them into a smart-BMS stack.[^cheap-externals]
 5. **Oversize connectors and plan airflow.** High-current boards warm noticeably near their limits—route copper planes into moving air or heatsinks, especially on JK units that reinforce traces with bus rods.[^10]